BKI-immuno-KNS/MANAscore/README.md

 ### Description
 Model construction and MANAscore prediction.
 ### Installation
-Users shall also install the following python packages before using MANAscore
+Users shall also install the following python packages before install MANAscore
-- python==3.9
-- scikit-learn==1.4.2
-- pandas
+- git-lfs

   Users can use [Anaconda](https://www.anaconda.com/download) to create a conda environment: